Libya floods wipe out quarter of city, thousands dead

 FLOOD WARNING

-Derna is bisected by a seasonal river that flows from highlands to the south, and normally protected from flooding by dams.
+Derna is bisected by a seasonal river that flows from the highlands to the south, and is normally protected from flooding by dams.

-A video posted on social media showed remnants of a collapsed dam 11.5 km (7 miles) upstream of the city where two river valleys converged, now surrounded by huge pools of mud-coloured water.
+A video posted on social media showed remnants of a collapsed dam 11.5km upstream of the city where two river valleys converged, now surrounded by huge pools of mud-coloured water.

 "There used to be a dam," a voice can be heard saying in the video.
 Reuters confirmed the location based on the images.